Vinwcent/DimensionalAnalysis/README.md

 # DimensionalAnalysis

 A small attempt at making a metaprogramming C++ class able to perform dimension analysis to prevent errors at compile-time.
+(Needs the mpl library from boost)

 ## Features